NuScale CEO defends modular nuclear plants after project cancellation

 By Timothy Gardner

-WASHINGTON, Nov 14 (Reuters) - The CEO of NuScale SMR.N defended his small, modular nuclear reactor business on Tuesday, saying work continues in the U.S. and two other countries after the company canceled its first plant, set to be built at an American government lab, due to rising costs.
+WASHINGTON, Nov 14 (Reuters) - The CEO of NuScale Power Corp SMR.N defended its small modular nuclear reactor business on Tuesday, saying work continues in the U.S. and two other countries after the company canceled its first plant at an American government lab, amid rising costs.

-NuScale said last week it had agreed with a Utah municipal power group to cancel the six-reactor, 462-megawatt project, which was to have begun running at the U.S. Idaho National Laboratory by 2030.
+NuScale said last week it had agreed with a Utah coalition of municipal power systemsto cancel the six-reactor, 462-megawatt project, which was to be built at the U.S. Idaho National Laboratory by 2030.
+NuScale and the Utah Associated Municipal Power System said the cancellation was due to worries about low subscription for the plant's power.

+John Hopkins, NuScale's CEO, was upbeat despite the cancellation.
+"I know from a financial perspective we have $200 million in the bank.
+That's cash, no debt.
+So we have a healthy balance sheet," Hopkins said at an American Nuclear Society conference in Washington.

-The cancellation was a blow to U.S. ambitions for a wave of new nuclear energy to help fight climate change.
-NuScale's design is a departure from older plants powered by one or more large reactors.
+The end of the plant, which received public funding, was a blow to U.S. ambitions for a wave of new nuclear energy to help fight climate change.
+NuScale's design is a departure from traditional plants powered by one or more large reactors.

 Hopkins said NuScale projects in Romania and South Korea continue to develop.

 He also said a plan with service provider Standard Power to develop two gigawatts of nuclear power intended for data centers in Pennsylvania and Ohio was on track.
-Hopkins said a contract for that project would be completed, "if not this week, next."
+A contract for that project would be completed "if not this week, next," Hopkins said.

 Critics say small, modular reactors and other advanced reactor designs are too expensive to succeed.